 A simple voltage/resistance-controlled electronic attenuator can be provided by the MC3340P but distortion can rise to 3% at maximum attenuation levels.
 The NE570/1 dual channel compander can provide a gain of between +6dB and -80db with a 12V control voltage.

 A couple of suggestions for electronic control can be found here.
-In response to requests for guitar preamps, a number of scans of self-build projects are available on request.
+In response to requests for guitar preamps, a couple of scans of (elektor) self-build projects are available on request.
+Alternatively, "Solid-state guitar amplifiers" by Teemu Kyttala is an excellent source.

 especially if you want additional content to this page